Which Kia should I buy?

 Kia Soluto

 The Soluto is Kia's entry in the subcompact sedan segment.
 Rivaling the likes of the Mitsubishi Mirage G4 and Honda City, the Kia Soluto has held its own since launching in 2019.
-It features a 1.4-liter Dual-CVVT gasoline engine that produces 94 hp and 132 Nm of torque, with a 5-speed manual or 4-speed automatic transmission available.
+It features a 1.4-liter Dual-CVVT gasoline engine that produces 94 hp and 132 Nm of torque, with a four-speed manual or four-speed automatic transmission available.

-Feature-wise, the seamless infotainment system takes center stage, coming with a 7-inch touchscreen with Bluetooth, Apple CarPlay, and Android Auto.
+Feature-wise, the seamless infotainment system takes center stage, coming with a seven-inch touchscreen with Bluetooth, Apple CarPlay, and Android Auto.
 There's also a 2.8-inch LCD that shows driving information, including the trip meter, range, and fuel consumption.
-Like the Picanto, the Soluto is an entry-level vehicle that can serve the first-time car owner well.
+Though the Soluto starts at a much higher price than the Sonet, the top variant is less expensive, priced at P865,000.
+If you simply want a vehicle to use as a daily driver that sips fuel and has a decent amount of tech and safety features, the Soluto is more than enough for your needs.

 Kia Seltos

-This subcompact crossover comes standard with an 8-inch floating touchscreen infotainment system equipped with Apple CarPlay and Android Auto.
-The top trim level gets keyless entry, cruise control, automatic climate control, full-LED lighting, a reverse camera, rear parking sensors, and front proximity sensors.
+This subcompact crossover comes standard with an eight-inch floating touchscreen infotainment system equipped with Apple CarPlay and Android Auto, and a reverse camera.
+The top trim level gets keyless entry, cruise control, automatic climate control, full-LED lighting, rear parking sensors, and Kia Drivewise ADAS.
 With its stylish looks and capable engine, the Seltos can work well for young professionals and emerging families alike.

 Kia Sorento

-The Kia Sorento is a mid-size crossover that gets into the more premium side of things.
-It elevates the Tiger Nose grille with a three-dimensional diamond pattern, while the rest of the vehicle benefits from sophisticated styling.
+The Kia Sorento is a mid-size crossover that breaches a more premium price bracket.
+It elevates the Tiger Nose grille with angular LED lights with silver accents framing the front fascia, while the rest of the vehicle benefits from sophisticated styling.
 The Sorento can be a viable option for larger families that want a feature-packed and spacious vehicle that looks good and performs well.

-The Sorento seats seven passengers, and it does this well thanks to a 2.2L 4-cylinder diesel engine that delivers 197 hp and 441 Nm of torque.
-The Smartstream motor connects to an 8-speed automatic transmission.
-If you're looking at the Sorento, you may want to hold off for a while, as Kia Philippines will launch the new model soon.
+The Sorento seats seven passengers, and it can carry a full load with ease thanks to a 2.2-liter four-cylinder turbodiesel engine that delivers 200 hp and 441 Nm of torque.
+The Smartstream diesel motor connects to an eight-speed automatic transmission.
+If you're looking for a premium seven-seater that looks and feels refined inside and out, the Sorento should be on your list.

-Kia doesn't just produce capable sedans, hatchbacks, and crossovers— it also makes one of the best minivans in the local scene.
-The Grand Carnival features a refined design that won't look out of place in a European setting.
+Kia doesn't just produce capable sedans and crossovers— it also makes one of the best minivans in the local scene.
+The Carnival features a refined design that won't look out of place in a European setting or anywhere else for that matter.

-The Grand Carnival packs a 2.2-liter diesel motor that delivers 197 hp and 441 Nm of torque.
-The minivan is available in either a 7-seater or 11-seater layout, so families of any size can enjoy the ride.
-The range-topping variant even comes with leather seats to complete the premium experience.
-Families who want to ride in style and comfort won’t have much to complain about with the Kia Grand Carnival.
+The Carnival packs a 2.2-liter diesel motor that delivers 199 hp and 441 Nm of torque.
+The minivan is available in a seven-seater layout only, so while it can’t haul a lot of passengers, you can be sure they’ll be traveling in utmost comfort.
+The range-topping variant even comes with advanced driver aids that will help drivers during long journeys.
+Families who want to ride in style and comfort won’t have much to complain about with the Kia Carnival.

 Kia K2500

 Also known as the Kia Karga, the K2500 is the sole light commercial vehicle (LCV) on this list.
 The K2500 is a reliable cargo hauler that can help businesses with day-to-day operations.
-Kia equipped this LCV with a 2.5L CRDi turbocharged diesel engine with a 6-speed manual transmission.
-The motor delivers 128 hp and 255 Nm of torque.
+Kia equipped this LCV with a 2.5L CRDi turbocharged diesel engine with a six-speed manual transmission.
+The motor delivers a healthy 128 hp and 255 Nm of torque.
+What makes the K2500 even more desirable, is the fact that it has 4x4 options included in its lineup, meaning it can go farther beyond the usual rear-wheel drive commercial vehicles.
 It's a no-nonsense vehicle that does one thing and does it well.
-It’s perfect for small to medium-size businesses that need a reliable partner vehicle.
+It’s perfect for small to medium-sized businesses that need a reliable partner vehicle.

 Latest Features